Dezzmeister/csci3359-mp2/README.md

 go run cmd/client/client.go <ip> <port> <username>
 ```

 The client needs to know the IP and port of the chat server as well as the username to connect with.

-You can send a message to another user with `send <username> <message>` and you can quit by typing `exit`.
+Send messages between users (clients) with `send <username> <message>`.
+Quit by typing `exit`.

 ##  Architecture